xkiranj/markitdown-mcp-npx/README.md

 This is an unofficial wrapper for Microsoft's MarkItDown MCP server.
 For issues with the core MarkItDown functionality, please refer to the [original repository](https://github.com/microsoft/markitdown).

-For issues specific to this NPX wrapper:
+For issues specific to this wrapper:
 1. Check the troubleshooting section
 2. Verify your Python and Node.js installations
 3. Test with the MCP Inspector